 Once an individual opens an account, they may make contributions up to an annual limit at any time prior to the tax filing deadline.
-In 2020, the ceiling is $6,000 for most individuals.
+In 2022, the ceiling is $6,000 ($7,000 for individuals older than 50).

 Another thing that distinguishes Roth IRAs is that they’re funded with after-tax dollars—meaning that while contributions are not income tax deductible, qualified distributions (typically after retirement) are tax-free.
 Additionally, while an IRA has required minimum distributions (RMD) rules that state investors must start taking distributions upon turning 72, there are no minimum withdrawals required on Roth IRAs.